hpi-swa/ipolyglot/README.md

 This describes how to debug the IPolyglot Kernel, _not_ how to debug code executed in the code cells.

-The `jupyter notebook` command can be invoked like this `DEBUG=true jupyter-notebook --debug` to get debugging information about the messages sent between the kernel and the jupyter notebook.
+The `jupyter notebook` command can be invoked like this `DEBUG=true jupyter-notebook --debug` to get debugging information about the messages sent between the kernel and the Jupyter notebook.

 However, it has often been more helpful to pass debug flags to the GraalNode.js process which actually evaluates the code of Jupyter Notebook cells.
 This is done in node_modules/nel/lib/nel.js where `Session._args` is defined.
 There is a commented out line which already includes the necessary flags and can be commented in if need be.
 Then, a `debugger;` statement can be set anywhere in the NEL code and the Node.js session can be found in [chrome://inspect/#devices](chrome://inspect/#devices) for debugging.